Information, effects, dosage, side effects

 Additional work with patients suffering from dyspepsia confirmed the ability of astaxanthin (40mg per day) to reduce gastric inflammation in people who tested positive for H. pylori infection.

 Natural astaxanthin gives wild salmon its colour.
 It is biosynthesised by living green microalgae (Haematococcus pluvialis).

 Almost all studies showing the effective benefits of astaxanthin on human health have been done with natural astaxanthin.

-Synthetic astaxanthin is used as a feed additive for salmon, crabs, shrimps, chickens and in egg production.
+Synthetic astaxanthin is used as a feed additive for salmon, crabs, shrimps, chickens, and in egg production.

 Synthetic astaxanthin is not intended for human consumption.
 It is made from petroleum chemicals and sold on the animal feed market.
-Farmed salmon, for example, is usually fed with much cheaper synthetic astaxanthin in order to give its meat a more attractive red color - otherwise it would be pale gray and unattractive for consumers.
+Farmed salmon, for example, is usually fed with much cheaper synthetic astaxanthin in order to give its meat a more attractive red colour - otherwise it would be pale gray and unattractive for consumers.

 When you eat farmed salmon, you are also consuming synthetic astaxanthin, although it is not currently approved as a human or dietary supplement in any country.

 Astaxanthin can also be obtained from mutated strains of the yeast Phaffia rhodozyma, although its chemical structure is completely different from that of natural astaxanthin.
 Manufacturers use UV light, gamma radiation, or mutagenic chemicals to produce the mutations.